CrypticMessenger/Youtube-Automation/README.md

 ### Common Features & Launch Readiness

-- [ ] Figure out a way to display captions on the video clip as overlay subtitles. (might require manual effort for now - high stimulation videos have more retention, investigate FFmpeg's subtitle capabilities or libraries like `moviepy`).
+- [x] Display captions on the video clip as overlay subtitles using `ffmpeg`.
 - [ ] Figure out a way to upload the clips to youtube as reels - might have to use n8n for this or not.
 - [ ] Figure out a way to generate a thumbnail for the video clip
 - [ ] Figure out a way to generate a title for the video clip